Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 curl -s <rainbow-ip> | Select-String background-color:
 ```

+You can read more about Services [here](https://kubernetes.io/docs/concepts/services-networking/service/)

 ## 2. Exposing workloads with Application Gateway using Ingresses

-In [Lab 1](../lab1-environment-setup/LAB.md) when we set up our environment we also created an [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) and we added [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) resources to our cluster so we can configure application gateway listeners and routing rules to expose our workloads.
-We also added a default rule that captures all incoming traffic and directs it to Pods backed by the `default-http-backend` Deployment.
+In [Lab 1](../lab1-environment-setup/LAB.md) when we set up our environment we also created an [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview), and we added [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) resources to our cluster so we can configure application gateway listeners and routing rules to expose our workloads.
+We also added a default rule that captures all incoming traffic and directs it to the `default-http-backend` Pods.

 ```powershell
 kubectl describe deployment -n default